ry-mo/project-app/README.md

 2. npm i
 3. npm run start
 4. Open localhost:3000 in your browser
+5. Select the hot dog image or buy button
+6. Insert test card information and select Pay

 - Friction Log

-1. [Bad] To start, the anchor links provided in the Project Spec do not work correctly, all the links take you to https://stripe.com/docs/payments/accept-a-payment?integration=elements
+1. [Bad] To start, the anchor links provided in the Project Spec do not work correctly, all the links take you to the same page and same location on that page: https://stripe.com/docs/payments/accept-a-payment?integration=elements
 2. [Good] Stripe's Develop office hours videos we're extremely helpful during this process and to just help me get oriented.
 Props to CJ Avilla and Thomas!
 3. [Bad] I beleive that the code samples provided in the Custom Payment Flow documentation as well as in the Annotated Code Tutorial could have been better commented to explain what was happening within more of the actual code.
 4. [Good] The PaymentIntents State diagram was very helpful in understanding how the PaymentIntent implentation would work.
+However, it should also be incorporated into the Annotated Code Tutorial version of the guide where it is missing.
 5. [Bad] When encountering parts of the implementation where the developer would have to input their own code within Stripe's snippets could have been more obvious.
 For "instance const intent = // ...
 Fetch or create the PaymentIntent" was a bit easy to miss.
 6. [Bad] Accessibility options: in your code examples and overall in your developer guides/experiences it may be best to provide alternate color experiences for color blind users.
 7. [Bad] During the Webhook implementation, the documentation assumed the user is testing the webhook locally and not in a cloud environment.
 It would be helpful as more testing and implementation is done in cloud environments to provide additional help and details for that use case.